AchrafKassioui/Learning-SpriteKit/README.md

 *8 April 2024*

-Within your SpriteKit code, you can access some interesting properties of the view containing the SpriteKit scene.
+Within your SpriteKit code, you can access some interesting properties of the view rendering the SpriteKit scene.

 ```swift
 override func didMove(to view: SKView) {